 There is an increased expectation that effective leadership will focus on ‘classroom practice and develop consistently good teaching and learning’.
 Ofsted stress that this area will have enhanced attention in future inspections, with far more ‘inspector time’ being spent in classrooms observing lessons.
 There is further emphasis on the importance of linking a broad, balanced and relevant curriculum with increased pupil motivation and better outcomes.

-High-quality teaching is further emphasised in judging the overall effectiveness of a school: ‘Similarly, the quality of teaching is critical to securing good progress for pupils and we believe an overall judgement of “good” for the school would require teaching to be good.’
+High-quality teaching is further emphasized in judging the overall effectiveness of a school: ‘Similarly, the quality of teaching is critical to securing good progress for pupils and we believe an overall judgement of “good” for the school would require teaching to be good.’

 The proposals plan to judge the quality of teaching on six key areas, which focus on: